Frank-Wolfe Algorithms for (L0, L1)-smooth functions: Adaptation Procedure for the -FW Algorithm

 We now show that the adaptive procedure in Algorithm~\ref{alg:fw_l0l1_adapt} does not deteriorate the convergence rate, and that all convergence theorems preserve their corresponding estimates.
 Our analysis follows the approach of~\cite{nesterov2013gradient} (Lemma~4), adapted to our setting.

-\begin{lemma} Suppose that $f$ is an $(L_0,L_1)$-smooth function~\ref{def:l0_l1} with constants $L_0$ and $L_1$, and let $n_i$ denote the number of inequality checks in line~\ref{adapt_checks} of Algorithm~\ref{alg:fw_l0l1_adapt}.
+\begin{lemma} Assume that $f$ is an $(L_0,L_1)$-smooth function~\ref{def:l0_l1} with constants $L_0$ and $L_1$, and let $n_i$ denote the number of inequality checks in line~\ref{adapt_checks} of Algorithm~\ref{alg:fw_l0l1_adapt}.
 Then, for an adaptation factor $\rho > 2$, the following bound holds:

 \end{lemma}

 \begin{proof} Let $a_k = L_0^{(k)} + L_1^{(k)} \|\nabla f(x_k)\|$, $p_0 = L_0^{(k)} / a_k$, and $p_1 = (L_1^{(k)} \|\nabla f(x_k)\|) / a_k$.
 From Algorithm~\ref{alg:fw_l0l1_adapt}, during iteration $i$ we have